FortyDust

-Rancor comparisons are misguided because Mage has a much easier time "adjusting" enemy minion health than other classes.
+[card]Rancor[/card] comparisons are misguided because Mage has a much easier time "adjusting" enemy minion health than other classes.
 Also, the payoff for this is much, much better than a measly 2 armor apiece.
-Rancor was actually good during the brief moment Control Warrior was viable, and this will be even better as part of a strong prefab archetype like Skeleton Mage, so 4 stars.
+Rancor was actually good during the brief …

 Another 4 stars I have to hand out because this whole archetype is just re-donkulous.
 I guess they didn't want to have to buff as many cards as they did last time.